Andrew Robinson (actor): Film and television, 1971–1992

 He met his wife Irene after wrapping a production of Springvoices and the two married in 1970.
 He has two stepsons from his wife's previous marriage and one daughter named Rachel, who became an actress as well.

 In 1975 he co-starred as the sleazy, ill-fated chauffeur in the detective drama The Drowning Pool, starring Paul Newman.

-In 1978 Robinson left acting professionally for five years and concentrated on raising his family in the small mountain community of Idyllwild, California, located about 150 mi from Los Angeles.
+In 1978 Robinson left full-time acting for five years and concentrated on raising his family in the small mountain community of Idyllwild, California, located about 150 mi from Los Angeles.
 During that time he taught community theatre for middle and high school students and also worked as a carpenter to bring in a regular salary.
-He returned to acting professionally in the mid-1980s.
+He returned to acting full-time in the mid-1980s.

 In 1986, he played President John F. Kennedy in an episode of the 1980s revival of The Twilight Zone, "Profile in Silver".
 In 1988 he portrayed Liberace in a television biopic.
 Robinson had described it as one of his favorite roles and that "The most fun was wearing his furs and jewelry and singing 'I'll be Seeing You.'"
 The New York Times reviewer noted that "Robinson does rather well in the leading role."
 He returned to the stage in 1993 with a Broadway production of Frank Gilroy's Any Given Day, but the play closed after only six weeks.